-- 1. Video games are not permitted during the school day, including study hall, with the exception of Senior High lunch periods. - 2.
+Video games are not permitted during the school day, including study hall, with the exception of lunch periods.
 The viewing of streaming videos/films has a significant impact on the school's network bandwidth.
 In most cases, said videos are not contributory to a student's academic commitments.
 Therefore, no livestream viewing of videos (i.e. Netflix) will be permitted, with the exception of lunch periods.
 As such, videos and online streaming are prohibited in study hall periods.
 Exceptions are made for assignments that require use of these streaming sources and media.
 These videos must be viewed on tablet devices or laptops.
 Bishop McNamara Catholic School is not responsible for the loss or theft of any electronic device brought to school.

-HALL PASSES FOR SENIOR HIGH
+HALL PASSES

-Students will not be allowed to be in the hallways during class time, including study halls, homeroom and lunch periods.
-Students not in their assigned classrooms or areas during class periods must have a valid corridor pass in their possession or a detention will be assigned by any staff member the student may encounter.
+Students will not be allowed to be in the hallways during class time, including study halls, homeroom, and lunch periods.
+Students not in their assigned classrooms or areas during class periods must have a valid hall pass in their possession or a detention will be assigned by any staff member the student may encounter.